build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-The completion of a compilation task must be signalled with a `build/taskFinish` notification.
+The completion of a compilation task should be signalled with a `build/taskFinish` notification.
 When the compilation unit is a build target, the notification's `dataKind` field must be `compile-report` and the
 `data` field must include a `CompileReport` object: